slock7/BucketList/README.md

-# BucketList
+# BucketList - Work in Progress

-An .Net Core v2 MVC Project:
+An .Net Core 2 MVC Project with Bootstrap 4

 Things to do before death ;)